Seth Pomeroy: American Revolutionary War

 Although a senior officer in the Massachusetts militia at the start of the war, Pomeroy had a limited role.
 He was, after all, nearly seventy years old.
 But when the Siege of Boston began in 1775, he was among the volunteers that went in support of it.
 On June 17, a British naval bombardment marked the start of the Battle of Bunker Hill.
 He borrowed a horse from General Artemas Ward and set out for Charlestown.
 When he reached the neck of the peninsula, he found troops piled up because the narrow strip was under fire from British warships.
 Giving the horse to a soldier to return, he shouldered his musket and marched through the barrage.
 He declined any command, but took a post at the rail fence, fighting with John Stark's 1st New Hampshire Regiment.

 The next week, the Continental Congress named him a brigadier general in the Continental Army.
 Since his health was not the best, when difficulties arose about seniority, he declined this commission and served instead as a major general in the Massachusetts militia.

 When General George Washington asked for support in New Jersey the following year, Pomeroy marched with his militia unit.
-He didn't complete the trip, but fell ill and died in Peekskill, New York.
-He is buried in St. Peter's Churchyard, in an unmarked grave.
-The churchyard is now part of Hillside Cemetery.
+He didn't complete the trip, but fell ill and died of pleurisy in Peekskill, New York.

+Pomeroy Monuments

+He is buried in the Old Van Cortlandtville Cemetery, in an unmarked grave.
+A black granite anvil-shaped monument honoring Seth Pomeroy was dedicated in the cemetery in 2008.
+It was placed near the Locust Avenue entrance of the cemetery because that is the area where Seth Pomeroy is believed to be buried.
+The Pomeroy Anvil Monument also commemorates the Pomeroy family's long history as blacksmiths, gunsmiths, and soldiers.

-Honoring Seth Pomeroy in Hillside Cemetery is an estimated 26-foot high monument, being a large square base, a column, and a ball on top.
+Honoring Seth Pomeroy in the adjacent Hillside Cemetery (Cortlandt Manor) is a 30-foot-high granite monument, consisting of a large square base, a column, and a ball on top.
 Inscribed in a wreath on one side is "General Seth Pomeroy.
 Born at Northampton, Mass., May 20th 1706.
 Died near this spot Feb.
 19th 1777."
 Inscribed on another side is a quote from him dated February 11, 1777, at Peekskill, perhaps referring to his facing his last days: "I go cheerfully, for I am sure the cause we are engaged in is just, and the call I have to it is clear, and the call of God."
+The monument was dedicated by the Sons of the Revolution in 1898.